mihailthebuilder/jenkins-server-docker/README.md

 Congrats, you have the Jenkins server now started up!

+# If you lose your admin password

+Easiest way is to remove all containers and volumes related to the server and start afresh.
+In Windows, you can do that from the Docker GUI.

-# Notes
+# About Docker-in-Docker (DinD)

-This is [a reason](https://itnext.io/docker-in-docker-521958d34efd) given for using dind, but I don't fully understand it yet:
+This is [a reason](https://itnext.io/docker-in-docker-521958d34efd) given for using DinD, but I don't fully understand it yet:

 > In Jenkins, all the commands in the stages of your pipeline are executed on the agent that you specify.
 This agent can be a Docker container.
 So, if one of your commands, for example, in the Build stage, is a Docker command (for example, for building an image), then you have the case that you need to run a Docker command within a Docker container.
 >